The motion picture of the

 - paying over of stakes

-- crowds leaving after fight
+- crowds leaving after the fight

 Presentations of the film